yeyehandsome1984/Cryptosite/README.md

 ## Features

 ## Content
-The webpage contains all the neccessary information the user needs.
+The webpage contains the neccessary information the user needs.
 Compiled and tabulated in a simple and easy to read manner.

-The homepage also contains an information button that will display a quick guide and summary of the project.
+The navbar is available for user to go to different part of the project

 ## Responsiveness
 The webpage is responsive across various devices from desktop and laptop to phones and tablets.
 The component will automatically re-arrange itself based on the screen size.

-Reccommended view for phone and tablets is in portrait mode.

 ## Map overview
 With the aid of map information can be seen at a glance without the need of inputs from the user.